Allison Rosati: Career

 Rosati started her career in Rochester, Minnesota in 1985.
 KTTC-TV hired her as a general assignment reporter, and less than a year later promoted her to producer and co-anchor of the 6 p.m. and 10 p.m. newscasts.
 Rosati later went to WGRZ-TV in Buffalo, New York, where she anchored the 6 p.m. and 11 p.m. newscasts and also did general assignment reporting.
 In 1989, she was the local co-host of The Jerry Lewis MDA Labor Day Telethon alongside Barry Lillis.
 She first came to WMAQ in Chicago in 1990 as host of First Thing in the Morning.
 During her morning tenure, Rosati co-hosted Chicago Live along with Warner Saunders from 1991 to 1992.
 In 1995 she began anchoring the afternoon news, and in May 1997, following the controversial hiring of Jerry Springer as commentator and the resignations of Ron Magers and Carol Marin, Rosati was promoted to co-anchor of NBC 5's 10 p.m. newscast, making her as a longest-reigning tenured late-evening news anchor in Chicago.

 In August 1998, Rosati departed from the Afternoon Newscast in order to concentrate on the station's short-lived hour-long daytime program NBC 5 Chicago Daytime alongside Nesita Kwan and Byron Miranda.
 It was cancelled in 1999 due to low ratings.
 In April 1999, Rosati was promoted to co-anchor of NBC 5's 6 p.m. newscast after Joan Esposito left the station.
 In addition, Rosati also hosted the weekly segment Wednesday's Child from its inception in 1999 until its final report in 2005.
 In 2000, she became host, co-creator, and co-executive producer of half-hour special series MomTV.
 In September 2006, Rosati and Saunders were promoted to anchors of the 5 p.m. newscast, displacing Bob Sirott and Marion Brooks, while still anchoring the 4 p.m (later 4:30) newscasts.
 For a short time during the 2006 NFL football season, Rosati and Saunders anchored the 10 p.m.
 Sunday Newscast.
 After Saunders' retirement in 2009, Rob Stafford was selected Rosati's co-anchor for the NBC 5 evening newscasts.
-In August 2020, on her occasion of its 30th anniversary year with WMAQ, It was announced that Stefan Holt will be the new co-anchor of Rosati on the 10 p.m. newscasts beginning in October, ending her paring with Stafford on the late news after 11 years; She will continued to pair with Stafford on the 5 p.m. and 6 p.m. newscasts.
-Rosati also hosting the web-only series "Happy to Report" in August 2021.
+In August 2020, on the occasion of her 30th anniversary year with WMAQ, it was announced that Stefan Holt would be the new co-anchor of Rosati on the 10 p.m. newscasts beginning in October, ending her pairing with Stafford on the late news after 11 years.
+She will continue to pair with Stafford on the 5 p.m. and 6 p.m. newscasts.
+Rosati also hosts the web-only series "Happy to Report" in August 2021.